Course overview

 Career outcomes

-At Deakin we’ll prepare to you be a well-rounded engineer that is ready to practice in Australia or abroad.
-With an international skills shortage in the engineering industry, and roles expected to rise significantly in the next five years, Deakin graduates are in demand.
-Depending on which field of engineering you choose during your degree, you may find work in government, across the private sector, in consulting or in education and research.
+We’ll prepare you to be a well-rounded engineer, ready to practise in Australia or abroad.
+With an international skills shortage and approximately 100,000 more engineers required in Australia by 2030,* Deakin graduates are in demand.
+Environmental engineers and renewable energy engineers are also among the 15 fastest-growing jobs worldwide,^ offering exciting opportunities to make a global impact.
+Depending on which field of engineering you choose during your degree, you could work in government, the private sector, consulting, or even education and research.

 Professional recognition